 A Jones fracture refers to a break between the base and shaft of the fifth metatarsal bone of the foot.
 The fifth metatarsal is the long bone on the outside of the foot that connects to the smallest toe.

 A Jones fracture is a common type of metatarsal fracture that occurs in the bone on the outer side of the foot.
-This fracture takes its name from the orthopedic surgeon, Sir Robert Jones, who first reported and treated the injury in 1902.
+This fracture takes its name from the orthopedic surgeon, Sir Robert Jones, who first reported and treated the injury in

-A Jones fracture is a common foot injury that describes a fracture at the base of the fifth metatarsal, a long bone that runs along the outside of the foot from the smallest toe to the ankle.
+A Jones fracture is a common foot injury that describes a fracture at the base of the fifth metatarsal, which is the long bone that runs along the outside of the foot from the smallest toe to the ankle.
 The fracture occurs in the area between the base (metaphysis) and shaft (diaphysis) of the fifth metatarsal, known as the

 What are metatarsals?